HackYourFuture/JavaScript2/Week3/MAKEME.md

 • Callbacks
 ```

->[Here](/Week3/README.md) you find the readings you have to complete before the seventh lecture.
+>[Here](https://github.com/HackYourFuture/JavaScript3/tree/master/Week1) you find the readings you have to complete before the first JavaScript3 lecture.

 ## Step 1: Feedback